The 4% Rule of Thumb for Financial Independence: A Simple Guide

 Compound Interest Power

 Returns build on returns.
 For example, $10,000 at 7% becomes ~$11,449 in two years.
 Start early to let time work harder than you do.
+For a plain-language explainer, see the SEC’s compound interest basics.

-ETF vs. Mutual Fund for Financial Independence
+ETF vs. Mutual Fund for FIRE Savings

 Both spread risk across many holdings.
 Low-cost index funds are a FIRE staple.